chrobertg/lifehealthactumaths.github.io/README.md

 # lifehealthactumaths.github.io
-Book "Actuarial Foundations for Life and Health Insurance: Modelling, Pricng, and Reserving
+Book "Actuarial Foundations for Life and Health Insurance: Modelling, Pricing, and Reserving